meshula/wrinkles/README.md

     * [x] Add type
     * [ ] Animated parameter for amount [0, 1)
     * [ ] add a boundary to the transition
+* [ ] Separate the concept of a presentation discrete space (which requires an additional domain to resolve) from a media presentation space (in which the domain is implicitly encoded on the container reference)
 * [ ] Currently references.ComposedValueRef.recursively_deinit is doing a lot
       of heavy lifting.
 This should probably be pushed into schema and made consistent -- Just have deinit() and that be the recursive deinit thing.